Jump toUpdate content

-You will find below, information on how to configure a failover IP on Dedibox servers running on Debian or Ubuntu Linux.
+This page shows you how to configure a failover IP on Dedibox servers running on Debian or Ubuntu Linux.

-If you are using Ubuntu 18.04 or later, you should configure the interfaces using [Netplan].
+If you are using Ubuntu 18.04 or later, you should configure the interfaces using Netplan.

 Connect to your server using SSH.

 /etc/network/interfacesin a text editor, for example

 Add the failover IP to the configuration as shown in the following example: